 “With football, we could only have 700 people and usually there’s 3,000 to 5,000 fans on a Friday night.
 So live-streaming was a perfect option,” said James Manning, a digital media and journalism teacher who runs Ooltewah’s official athletics website and social media accounts.
 “Live-streaming also gives grandparents and other people who don’t want to go out during the pandemic a chance to watch the game.”

 With the help of Manning and a few other teachers, about 8-10 students showed up to each home football game to operate five cameras and manage the stream.
-The games were streamed to the Owls’ YouTube channel, called HootTube, where they averaged 800 views each Friday night.
+Prior to VNN’s livestreaming integration, the games were streamed to the Owls’ YouTube channel, called HootTube, where they averaged 800 views each Friday night.
 The channel currently has over 800 subscribers and 150 videos.

 Building community support